-Reports on Computer Systems Technology 41 42 The National Institute of Standards and Technology (NIST) Information Technology Laboratory 43 (ITL) promotes the U.S. economy and public welfare by providing technical leadership for the 44 Nation's measurement and standards infrastructure.
-ITL develops tests, test methods, reference 45 data, proof of concept implementations, and technical analyses to advance the development 46 and productive use of information technology (IT).
-ITL's responsibilities include the development 47 of management, administrative, technical, and physical standards and guidelines for the cost-48 effective security of other than national security-related information in federal information 49 systems.
-The Special Publication 800-series reports on ITL's research, guidelines, and outreach 50 efforts in information systems security and privacy and its collaborative activities with industry, 51 government, and academic organizations.
-52 Abstract 53 This publication provides security and privacy control baselines for the Federal Government.
-54 There are three security control baselines for low-impact, moderate-impact, and high-impact 55 information systems as well as a privacy baseline that is applied to systems irrespective of 56 impact level.
-In addition to the control baselines, this publication provides tailoring guidance 57 and a set of working assumptions that help guide and inform the control selection process for 58 organizations.
-Finally, this publication provides guidance on the development of overlays to 59 facilitate control baseline customization for specific communities of interest, technologies, and 60 environments of operation.
-Keywords 61 62 Assurance; impact level; privacy control; privacy control baseline; security control; security control baseline; tailoring; control selection; control overlays.
+Reports on Computer Systems Technology

+The National Institute of Standards and Technology (NIST) Information Technology Laboratory (ITL) promotes the U.S. economy and public welfare by providing technical leadership for the Nation's measurement and standards infrastructure.
+ITL develops tests, test methods, reference data, proof of concept implementations, and technical analyses to advance the development and productive use of information technology (IT).
+ITL's responsibilities include the development of management, administrative, technical, and physical standards and guidelines for the cost-effective security of other than national security-related information in federal information systems.
+The Special Publication 800-series reports on ITL's research, guidelines, and outreach efforts in information systems security and privacy and its collaborative activities with industry, government, and academic organizations.